The information that we collect

 We sometimes need to collect personal information about you:

-– If you sign a petition on the site, we store the data that you provide us, and your first name, surname, email address, country and postcode is also added to our mailing list.
-Our mailing lists are managed through MailChimp.
+– If you sign a petition on the site, we store the data that you provide us, and your first name, surname, email address, country, and postcode.
+If you opt-in to receive regular email updates from us, your details are also added to our mailing list.
+Our mailing lists are managed through our database.

 Please see below for more information about cookies on this website.

 How we use the information and the legal basis

 We may use the information about you for the following purposes:

 – To inform and update you about our work at Good Law Project via email.
 The legal basis is consent under Article 6(1)(a).
 If you wish to unsubscribe from our newsletter, please see below.